CS203UCR/2022fa-cs203-welcome-starter/ExcelWithIntegrity.md

 Type it here: [ I Excel with Integrity. ]

-By submitting this file, I, [ Zefeng Xue ], a student enrolled in CSE141L affirm the principle of academic integrity and commit to excel with integrity by completing all academic assignments in the manner expected as described above, informing the instructor of suspected
+By submitting this file, I, [ your name ], a student enrolled in CSE141L affirm the principle of academic integrity and commit to excel with integrity by completing all academic assignments in the manner expected as described above, informing the instructor of suspected